AbsaOSS/living-doc-collector-gh/README.md

 ### Contact or Support Information

-If you need help with using or contributing to Living Documentation Generator Action, or if you have any questions or feedback, don't hesitate to reach out:
+If you need help with using or contributing to the Living Documentation Generator Action, or if you have any questions or feedback, don't hesitate to reach out:

 - **Issue Tracker**: For technical issues or feature requests, use the [GitHub Issues page](https://github.com/AbsaOSS/living-doc-collector-gh/issues).
 - **Discussion Forum**: For general questions and discussions, join our [GitHub Discussions forum](https://github.com/AbsaOSS/living-doc-collector-gh/discussions).